|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 Transplant took place at Beilinson in Israel.
 Daniel contacted me after seeing a posting I had in a Jewish group in

-kidney donor who is with an organization in Israel called Matnat Chaim,(Gift of Life) and he knew of 2 other 24
+donor who is with an organization in Israel called Matnat Chaim,(Gift of Life) and he knew of 2 other 24 year olds in

 mother of 3 from Israel.
 Transplant took place at Montefiore Medical Center, NY.
 Rabbi Sytner contacted me that